Nonmonotonic diffusion in sheared active suspensions of squirmers

 We now explain the observed diffusion.
 Fig.~\ref{fig:rms}(c) shows the phase diagram of all shaker simulations controlled by two parameters, $\phi$ and $\dot\gamma \tau_a = g(\phi)$Pe.
 As discussed, there are three diffusive regimes separated by Pe $\approx 1$ and 100, with different scalings between $D/D_0$ and Pe in each.
 Specifically, Pe $<1$ corresponds to $a^2/D_0 < \dot\gamma^{-1}$, i.e., the activity-induced diffusion occurs faster than the shear-induced, thus we observe the former, $D=D_0$.
 When Pe $>1$, both activity and shear are at play, resulting in $\phi$-dependent scalings, including a reduced diffusion at low $\phi$ due to the shear-induced velocity anticorrelation.
-However, at sufficiently large Pe, the dynamics must be controlled by shear, $D \propto \dot\gamma a^2$, leading to $D/D_0 \propto$ Pe.
-Here, the threshold Pe corresponds to $\tau_d = \tau_a$, where $\tau_d$ is the velocity decorrelation time, i.e., the time $\Phi_v(t)$ \emph{returns} to zero from below, c.f.~Fig.~\ref{fig:rms}(b).
+However, at sufficiently large Pe, the dynamics must be controlled by shear, $D =D_s \propto \dot\gamma a^2$, leading to $D/D_0 \propto$ Pe.
+Here, the threshold Pe corresponds to $\tau_d = \tau_a$, where $\dot\gamma\tau_d$ is a $\phi$-dependent velocity decorrelation time, i.e., the time $\Phi_v(t)$ \emph{returns} to zero from below, c.f.~Fig.~\ref{fig:rms}(b).
 When $\tau_d < \tau_a$, diffusion occurs due to shear because even the shortest activity time scale ($\tau_a$) is longer than the diffusive time of shear ($\tau_d$).
-Indeed, Fig.~\ref{fig:rms}(c) shows that $\tau_a = \tau_d$ approximates Pe $=100$, which confirms our analysis.
+Indeed, Fig.~\ref{fig:rms}(c) shows that $\tau_a = \tau_d$ approximates Pe $=100$.
+Furthermore, we can also estimate the scaling between $D/D_0$ and Pe in the intermediate Pe range.
+Suppose $D/D_0 \sim$ Pe$^\nu$, and let $D=D_0$ (or $D_s$) at Pe $=$ Pe$_0$ (or Pe$_s$); then, $\nu=\log(D_s/D_0)/\log(\textrm{Pe}_s/\textrm{Pe}_0)$.
+Using Pe$_0=1$, Pe$_s=100$, and $D_s/D_0 = 0.4$ (or 4.0), we obtain $\nu=-0.2$ (or 0.3) at $\phi=0.1$ (or 0.4).
+Fig.~\ref{fig:D}(c) verifies our estimates.